 - Remaining balance of tuition is due on or before June 1.
 Unpaid balances as of June 1 may jeopardize your child’s reservation in previously reserved weeks.

-- A waiting list is created once fourteen riders register for any given week.
+- A waiting list is created once fifteen riders register for any given week.
 If no positions are available your deposit will be returned after the Monday of that week.

 - No refunds will be given after June 1.

 - A $90 additional participation/entry fee will be added for each week your child enters the Fox Heath Horse Show as a competitor.
 This fee must be paid prior to each show.
 Although active participation in the show is optional, everyone attends to learn what a horse show is about.

 Policies and Guidelines for Good and Safe Horsemanship

 - No one, except barn employees, are permitted in the barn unless the management staff is present.